 - Dimension of Bolt head and Nuts

-ASTM material Standard A193 and A320 specify marking requirements for stud & bolt.
+Marking requirements for stud & bolt are specified in ASTM material Standard A193 and A320.
 Marking to be done at the ends of the stud or on the bolt head.
-Due to limited space only, Manufacturer’s identification mark & Material Grade / Class are marked on stud and bolt.
+Due to limited space only, the Manufacturer’s identification mark & Material Grade / Class are marked on stud and bolt.

 What is Hot Bolting?

-The removal of flange bolts on the live line and equipment that means when plant is running is known as a hot bolting.
-There are may reasons for hot bolting such a
+The removal of flange bolts on the live line and equipment that means when the plant is running is known as hot bolting.
+There are many reasons for hot bolting such as

-- to minimize the time spent freeing bolts during plant shutdown
+- Minimize the time spent freeing bolts during plant shutdown

-Hot bolting is hazardous activity and utmost care is necessary while performing the same.
+Hot bolting is a hazardous activity and utmost care is necessary while performing the same.